0ctobyte/procyon/README.md

 The data on the CDB will be used to forward any load data to dependent instructions in any of the Reservation Stations.
 The ROB entry for the instruction will be marked as completed and it'll wait there until it is ready to be retired.
 Stores will not write to the Data Cache until they are retired to prevent mis-speculated updates to the cache and maintain precise interrupts.
 Both loads and stores will be kept in the respective queues until they are retired.
 For loads this allows retiring stores to look up younger loads and mark them as mis-speculated if the address ranges overlap.
 There is no store data bypassing in the LSU so this is necessary.

+#### LQ/SQ Update

+During the same cycle as `CM` (complete), the Load Queue and Store Queue will be updated with the MHQ tag or an MHQ fill in the case the load or store missed in the cache.
+Load/stores will be immediately be marked `replayable` if the cacheline they need is ready in the MHQ and the MHQ is ready to launch a cache fill request to the LSU.

 #### Retire

 Loads will be deallocated from the Load Queue if a mis-speculation did not occur.
 If the load was speculatively executed and an older Store wrote to the same bytes as the load, it'll be marked as mis-speculated in the ROB and the ROB will flush the entire pipeline and restart execution at the mis-speculated load.
 Stores will be removed from the ROB but not from the Store Queue.
 Instead they will be marked as non-speculative or retired in the Store Queue.
 This mechanism is described further below.